News Section: Law Enforcement

-On December 19, 1959 a family of four met a brutal end when they were killed in their rural Osprey home.
-The youngest, a 23-month-old child named Debbie, was found drowned in the bathtub.
+All members of the family met their end when they were shot to death in their rural Osprey home.
+Debbie, the baby, was found drowned in the bathtub.

 |Perry Smith (above) and Dick Hickock (below) are still the most viable suspects in the unsolved Walker case.|

 Could the Walkers and the killers eyed the same vehicle at the Altman dealership on the same day?
 Did Cliff Walker and Perry Smith compare notes on the Chevy’s horsepower, mileage and suspension?
 As experienced mechanics, Smith and Hickock may have had an "in" with an unknown source.